 To gain a better understanding of my heart connection and client resonance as well as my relationship to the Tarot, please refer to my Tarot Bio, related links to my Tarot based writing and classes, and a brief post about my Tarot lineage, all below:

 Tania Pryputniewicz has worked with the Tarot for over twenty years.
 Her Tarot teachers include Reverend Jacqueline of the Temple of Living Prayer and Astrologers Quan Tracey Cherry and Bonnie Orgren.
 While pursuing her MFA at the Iowa Writers’ Workshop, Tania read cards for the Vortex Crystal and Gem Store, The Women’s Center, and The Women’s Music Festival in Iowa City.
 She also taught Beginning Tarot during that time and worked one on one with students of the Tarot, publishing “Tarot as Spiritual Midwifery” (an article celebrating the work of the late Angeles Arrien, Icon).
 Most recently she offered Tarot as Poet’s Mirror consults for A Room of Her Own Foundation’s Summer 2015 writing retreat for women writers.
 Tania’s Wheel of Archetypal Selves courses combine writing and journaling in conjunction with the study of the Minor Mentors and Major Arcana.
 She is currently working on a Tarot Workbook based on her deckmaking classes: Tarot Butterflies and Other Symbol Stories: Using the Compass of the Heart on Pilgrimage to Create Your Own Cards

 Tania’s poetry collection, November Butterfly, was published by Saddle Road Press in 2014.
 She lives in San Diego with her husband, three children, one Siberian Husky and two tubby housecats.
-Visit her website, her personal blog: Feral Mom, Feral Writer, a blog she curates for writing mothers: Mother Writer Mentor, and Tarot for Two where she co-blogs with writer Mary Allen; both writers explore the connection between their daily lives and their Tarot “cards of the month.”
+At Tarot for Two, Tania co-blogs with writer Mary Allen; both writers explore the connection between their daily lives and their Tarot “cards of the month.”
 You can also access their podcast series about the Tarot at this site.